-- Level 2-Inputs are quoted prices for similar assets and liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, inputs other than quoted prices that are observable for the asset or liability (interest rates, yield curves, etc.) and inputs that are derived principally from or corroborated by observable market data by correlation or other means (market corroborated inputs). - Level 3-Unobservable inputs that reflect the Company's own assumptions, based on the best information available, including the Company's own data.
+- Level 2-Inputs are quoted prices for similar assets and liabilities in active markets, quoted inputs that are derived principally from or corroborated by observable market data by correlation or other means (market corroborated inputs). - Level 3-Unobservable inputs that reflect the Company's own assumptions, based on the best information available, including the Company's own data.